M1 service station closed due to gas leak

-An M1 service station has been closed due to a gas leak.
+An M1 service station was shut down due to a gas leak - but has now reopened.

 Highways England tweeted this morning (October 28 2017) to say the Leicester Forest East Welcome Break services on the M1 northbound is currently closed on both sides of the motorway.